 Many studies find that teachers demonstrate preferences for teaching in schools with easier to serve student populations.
-When given the opportunity, more qualified and experienced teachers tend to choose schools with higher achieving students, fewer minority students, higher income students, and schools that are safer and experience fewer disciplinary problems (Boyd et al. 2005); Clotfelter et al. 2006; Hanushek et al. 2004; Horng 2009; Jackson 2009; Lankford et al. 2002; Scafidi, Sjoquist, and Stinebrickner 2008; Smith and Ingersoll 2004).
-Schools with harder to serve student bodies also often face high teacher turnover (Allensworth, Ponisciak, and Mazzeo 2009; Boyd et al. 2009; Ingersoll 2001).
+When given the opportunity, more qualified and experienced teachers tend to choose schools with higher achieving students, fewer minority students, higher income students, and schools that are safer and experience fewer disciplinary problems (Boyd, Lankford, Loeb, and Wyckoff 2005b; Clotfelter, Ladd, and Vigdor 2006; Hanushek, Kain, and Rivkin 2004; Horng 2009; Jackson 2009; Lankford, Loeb, and Wyckoff 2002; Scafidi, Sjoquist, and Stinebrickner 2008; Smith and Ingersoll 2004).
+Schools with harder to serve student bodies also often face high teacher turnover (Allensworth, Ponisciak, and Mazzeo 2009; Boyd, Grossman, Ing, Lankford, Loeb, and Wyckoff 2009; Ingersoll 2001).

 In contrast to the literature that describes how teachers sort between schools, there is comparatively little research on the extent to which teacher sorting also occurs within schools.
 A large body of research does address the sorting of students within schools, much of which focuses on tracking and ability grouping.
 This research provides clear evidence that students are sorted to different types of peers (i.e., based on academic ability or race) and curricula within schools, especially at the middle and high school levels (Conger 2005; Gamoran 1987; Oakes 1985).
-The practice of ability grouping creates considerable variation in the average achievement levels of classrooms within schools (Gamoran 1993; National Education Association 1990) and contributes to racial or socioeconomic segregation within schools since minority and low-income students tend to have lower achievement (Gamoran 1987; Lucas and Berends 2002; Oakes 1985; Oakes and Guiton 1995).
+The practice of ability grouping creates considerable variation in the average achievement levels of classrooms within schools (Gamoran 1993; National Education Association 1990), and also contributes to racial or socio-economic segregation within schools since minority and lowincome students tend to have lower achievement (Gamoran 1987; Lucas and Berends 2002; Oakes 1985; Oakes and Guiton 1995).
 This body of research suggests that there are potentially large differences in student characteristics across classrooms within schools; however, less clear is the extent to which there is systematic sorting of teachers with different characteristics to courses that serve students of different abilities.
 The extent to which teacher and student sorting also occurs at the elementary school level (where tracking and ability grouping are less common) also remains unclear.

-A few large-scale studies have investigated whether teacher characteristics are associated with the characteristics of students they are assigned.
-A study of seventh-grade students in North Carolina in 2000 found that black students are disproportionally assigned to novice teachers as the result of both within- and between-school sorting (Clotfelter, Ladd, and Vigdor 2005).
+There are a few large scale studies that have investigated whether teacher characteristics are associated with the characteristics of students they are assigned.
+A study of 7th grade students in North Carolina in 2000 found that black students are disproportionally assigned to novice teachers as the result of both within and between school sorting (Clotfelter, Ladd, and Vigdor 2005).
 A recent study of schools in Florida found that novice teachers are assigned more disadvantaged students than their colleagues, including more minority and low-income students as well as those with behavioral problems (Feng 2010).
-A study of high school teachers in an urban school district in 2000 found that teachers who are new to a school are disproportionately assigned more ninth-grade students than are their more experienced colleagues (Neild and Farley-Ripple 2008).
+A study of high school teachers in an urban school district in 2000 found that new teachers to a school are disproportionately assigned more ninth grade students than their more experienced colleagues (Neild and Farley-Ripple 2008).
 Finally, Kelly (2004) uses nationally representative data and finds that teachers with more seniority and experience are more likely to teach higher level courses at the high school level.
 However, he is only able to examine courses taught and not the characteristics of students in those courses.
-Some qualitative studies have found that better or more experienced teachers are often assigned to high-track classes in high schools, although these studies are somewhat dated (Finley 1984; Oakes 1985).
+There are also some qualitative studies have found that better or more experienced teachers are often assigned to high-track classes in high schools, though these studies are somewhat dated (Finley 1984; Oakes 1985).
 We build on these studies by examining a wider range of teacher and student characteristics, a wider range of grades and years, and variation in the assignment process across schools with different characteristics.